Thug from the repository¶

 Debian / Ubuntu

-Kali Linux (Thug is included in many security-focused distros)
+Kali Linux (Thug is included in several security-focused distributions)

 Installation¶